mkovgh/webinar-test/README.md

-Default data (to change change in the playbook.yml file)
+Default data (to change in the playbook.yml file)

 - HOSTNAME
 - DATABASE